MariiaS3/bookStore/README.md

 # bookStore
 This is a project I did while learning application deployment.
-The frontend for this backend is the bookclient repository
+The frontend for this backend is the bookstoreclient repository

 <h2>Technologies</h2>